 2pm - 3pm EDT / 11am - 12pm PDT

-This online presentation and discussion will cover the science behind three of the 2017 Explore Science: Earth and Space toolkit activities - Ice Orbs, Imagining Life, and Pocket Solar System.
-After a brief overview of each activity and associated materials, Katherine Kornei, Ph.D, an astrophysicist and science educator, will lead a discussion of astrobiology and how this exciting field of science encompasses the search for life in the universe, planets around other stars, extremophiles, and future robotic and manned missions into space.
-We will also discuss how to use the NISE Net’s NASA Wavelength lists to enhance or extend interactions with visitors.
+This online presentation and discussion covered the science behind three of the 2017 Explore Science: Earth and Space toolkit activities - Ice Orbs, Imagining Life, and Pocket Solar System.
+After a brief overview of each activity and associated materials, Katherine Kornei, Ph.D, an astrophysicist and science educator, led a discussion of astrobiology and how this exciting field of science encompasses the search for life in the universe, planets around other stars, extremophiles, and future robotic and manned missions into space.

 We encourage you to watch the content training videos for these three activities prior to the workshop: